dpadgett/ql-docker/README.md

 2. Launch a Redis container: `sudo docker run -d --name redis -v ql-redis:/data redis`
 3. Launch the Quake Live server container: `sudo docker run -p 27960:27960/udp --link redis -d --name ql -e name="Test Server" -e admin="12345" dpadgett/ql-docker`

+This can be automated using Docker's Tutum service, which adds remote log viewing and resource monitoring.
+See the included ql-rbx.yml and ql-sjc.yml files for example Tutum stack definitions.

 The image exposes a few environment variables to control deployment:

 1. `name`: The name of the server